Around the Island in drinks

 Isle of Wight Distillery

 If it is wine you are after, Rosemary Vineyard in Ashey covers over 30 acres, so they are adept in producing a bottle or two.
-From full-bodied English red wines, ciders and bottle fermented sparkling wines to liqueurs and country wines, there is something
+From full-bodied English red wines, ciders and bottle fermented sparkling wines to liqueurs and country wines, there is something for everyone.

 Brewing on the Isle of Wight for 25 years, Goddards Brewery are the oldest brewers around.
 Although you can’t actually visit the site, you can certainly sample its beers in many of the Island’s pubs, or pick up a bottle in some of the local supermarkets.
 We recommend Island Pride, the special edition celebrating IW Pride taking place in July.